Perfecto-Quantum/appiumXCUITestValidation/README.md

 # Appium/XCUITest Validation

 ## Description
-This scan utility, written in **PHP** is intended for users who wish to validate the strength of xPaths used in their test code, as well as to check for Appium/XCUITest compatibility coming off of Appium/UIAutomer per [Perfecto Documentation](http://developers.perfectomobile.com/display/PD/XCUITest+Infrastructure).
+This scan utility, written in **PHP** is intended for users who wish to validate the strength of xPaths used in their test code, as well as to check for Appium/XCUITest compatibility coming off of Appium/UIAutomater per [Perfecto's Documentation](http://developers.perfectomobile.com/display/PD/XCUITest+Infrastructure).

 The high level functionality of the scan utility:
 - Start at the top of a test source tree (taken as input parameter)